JoseJulianMosqueraFuli/JoseJulianMosqueraFuli/README.md

 <p align="justify">I'm from Colombia 🇨🇴

-I have a passion for learning and motivate others in a way that's as possible.<br></p>
+I have a passion for learning and motivating others in a way that's as possible.<br></p>
 <p align="justify">
 	<ul type="A">
         	<li>🎓 I graduated from Universidad del Cauca - Electronic Engineering Department.</li>
         	<li>🥸Fun fact:</b> I believe in the <b>Chaos theory</b>: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.</li>
         	<li>💬 Talk to me about Rugby, Weightlifting, Powerlifting, Memes, Anime, Movies 🎥, Assassin's Creed, GTA V, Red Dead Redemption, God of War 🎮, Amateur Photography 📸.
         	<li>🔭 I’m currently working on:
- 	    Backend Programing
+ 	    Backend Programming
 			<ul>
 				<li> Python, Typescript, Go(Golang) and PHP.
 				<li>AWS and Snowflake.